 1) To develop a new woodland with all the diverse ecological functions of natural woodland.

-2) To create a woodland that is resilient to pests and diseases.
+2) To create a woodland that is resilient to pests, diseases and future climate change.

-3) To produce valuable timber.
-Not basic commodities such as firewood or woodchip
+3) To produce valuable hardwood timber.
+Not just basic commodities such as firewood or woodchip.

 5) To create a woodland for quiet enjoyment by ourselves and local people.